minvws/nl-covid19-notification-app-website/en/kwetsbaarheid-melden.md

 layout: content
 lang: en
 showHomeBtn: true
-title: Kwetsbaarheid melden
+title: Reporting a vulnerability
 ---

-# Kwetsbaarheid melden
+# Reporting a vulnerability

-Ontdekt u een zwakke plek of kwetsbaarheid op deze website, meld dit dan aan het Nationaal Cyber Security Centrum (NCSC).
-Het maken van zo'n melding heet Coordinated Vulnerability Disclosure (CVD).
+If you have discovered a weakness or a vulnerability on this website, please report this to the National Cyber Security Centre (NCSC).
+A report like this is called a Coordinated Vulnerability Disclosure (CVD).

-Wij bekijken samen met het NCSC het probleem en lossen dit zo snel mogelijk op.
+Together with the NCSC we will look at the issue and will try to solve this as soon as possible.

 [Meld kwetsbaarheid op ncsc.nl/contact/kwetsbaarheid-melden](https://www.ncsc.nl/contact/kwetsbaarheid-melden)